- Anti-Money Laundering

 Example File Summary

-- At any given time, clients can easily be told the current status of their file.
+- At any given time, you can tell your clients the current status of their file.

-- This information can be given out by a legal assistant or secretary so you can make the best use of your valuable time.
+- This information can be provided by a legal assistant or secretary so you can make the best use of your valuable time.

-- Setting out the “Last Step Taken” and the “Next Step to be Taken” with a “Diarization Date”, there is a check and balance in place so that files do not get lost.
+- Setting out the “Last Step Taken” and the “Next Step to be Taken” with a “Diarization Date”, creates a check and balance so that files do not get lost.

-- Knowing how many active files you currently have, and what their status is, can help you more effectively manage your time and practice and aid in assessing if you have the capacity to take on new files.
+- Knowing how many active files you currently have, and what their status is, can help you more effectively manage your time and practice and assess whether you have the capacity to take on new files.

-- Should you be unexpectedly away from the office (illness or personal emergency), it will be easier for another lawyer to get up to speed with your files.
+- Should you be unexpectedly away from the office (e.g., due to illness or personal emergency), it will be easier for another lawyer to get up to speed with your files.

-- If a client complains that you did not keep him informed about the status of his file, the File Summary can act as proof.
+- A File Summary can help you defend against client complains that you did not keep them informed about the status of their file.